Founded in 2018 | Thousand Currents Partner since 2021

 Protecting the human rights of Munduruku people in the Amazon

-For centuries, the Munduruku people, an Indigenous community of Brazil living in the Amazon River basin, have inhabited the Madeira-Tapajós ecoregion in central Brazil.
-In the 1970s, the construction of the Santarém-Cuiabá and Trans-Amazonian highways opened the Tapajós Basin to large-scale development such as cattle ranching, gold mining, logging and genetically modified (GM) soybean farming.
-Currently, there are approximately 15,000 Munduruku people living across 15 Indigenous villages in the states of Pará, Mato Grosso, and Amazonas.
+For centuries, the Munduruku people, an Indigenous community in Brazil living in the Amazon River Basin, have inhabited the Madeira-Tapajós ecoregion in central Brazil.
+In the 1970s, the construction of the Santarém-Cuiabá and Trans-Amazonian highways opened the Tapajós Basin to large-scale development, including cattle ranching, gold mining, logging, and the cultivation of genetically modified (GM) soybeans.
+Today, approximately 16,000 Munduruku Indigenous people live in about 150 villages across the states of Pará and Mato Grosso, spread across seven Indigenous lands in various stages of demarcation.

 Cover photography by Amaralis Marisa